 Likewise, Honeybee Gardens formulates vegan.
 However when I emailed them to confirm they clarified that everything they are currently producing is vegan however there are 4 previously formulated, non-vegan lip balms that are still available on their website.
 Once they sell through those then they will officially be 100% vegan.

 All of this to say it takes a little bit of leg work to confirm you are getting what you want.
+Also formulas change all the time – especially in the clean beauty world.
+Please note that ingredients listed below are accurate as of the time of research.

 Not all vegan beauty is created equal